bbeek/refactorlegacy/Labs/Day1/Readme.md

 As the current state is very fragile, we are going to move the total calculation into the `StatementData` class.
 Copy the `GetTotalAmount` function to `StatementData`.
 Adjust it to the new context by removing the `data` parameter and using `this` instead of `data`.
 Change the `TotalAmount` property into a pass through call to `GetTotalAmount`: `public decimal TotalAmount => GetTotalAmount();`
-With that change, we can remove the assignment of `TotalAmount` in `Statement`.
+With that change, we can remove the assignment of `TotalAmount` in `Statement`.<br/>
-Compile-test-commit.
+Compile-test-commit.<br/>
 Remove the dead code of `GetTotalAmount` in `BillGenerator`.
 Always a satisfying feeling!

-Repeat the above steps for `GetTotalVolumeCredits`.
+Repeat the above steps for `GetTotalVolumeCredits`.<br/>
 Compile-test-commit

-Before we wrap it up, apply the **Replace loop with pipeline** refactoring on each of the total calculation functions.
+Before we wrap it up, apply the **Replace loop with pipeline** refactoring on each of the total calculation functions.<br/>
 Compile-test-commit.

 ```c#